simondell/threewordpoems/app/views/static_pages/styleguide.html.md

 <% provide :page_title, 'Styleguide' %>

+## Headers

+Hopefully the above appears as a header.

 <h2>Links</h2>
 Collections of links use the classic "list of links" mark-up, with a twist:
 <code>